-In Figure 5.
-Simulation of splitting a material part into two pieces by pulling it apart., shown is the archetype of dismantling a piece of material for two conditions.
-In the first (top), by pulling it apart from its two sides, the practitioner uses two forces to pull the material apart from its two opposite edges.
+In Figure 5, shown is the archetype of dismantling a piece of material for two conditions.
+In the first (top), by pulling it apart from its two sides, as if the practitioner uses two forces to pull the material apart from its two opposite edges.
 In the second, a rotational component is added, as if the practitioner would rotate his/her right-hand wrist while pulling apart.
 The way that these forces are exercised determines the location where the material fails (breaks).